strukturunion-mmw/zwift-api-documentation/riderProfiles/list_followees.md

-# List any riders followees
+# List any rider's followees

 This allows an authenticated user to list all riders being followed by a specific rider